Journal of Clinical Lipidology

 The Journal of Clinical Lipidology is a bimonthly peer-reviewed medical journal covering medical aspects of lipidology.
 It was established in 2007 and is the official journal of the National Lipid Association.
-It is published by Elsevier and the editor-in-chief is John Richard Guyton (Duke University Medical Center).
+It is published by Elsevier and the editor-in-chiefs are Kevin Maki and P.B.
+Duell.
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 3.580.